If you’re looking for ways for how to keep baby goats warm in cold weather, you’re in the right place.

 That’s just what I’ve learned over the past decade.

-But, if you want to try them, here’s the Prima heat lamp that most goat producers are using these days.
+But, if you want to try them, here’s the heat lamp that most goat producers are using these days.

-Alternatives to Heat Lamps
+Safe Alternatives to Heat Lamp for Goats

-I don’t believe there’s any better alternatives to heat lamps than what I mentioned above about a draft-free, warm shelter.
+I don’t believe there’s any better safe alternatives to heat lamps than what I mentioned above about a draft-free, warm shelter.
 However, many new goat producers are leery about how to keep baby goats warm in cold weather because they just don’t know.

 And I get it.
 No one wants to lose any goats.
 I certainly never did but there’s wasn’t as much research out there when I started.
 I have a large barn we were kidding in that is metal and not insulated.
 Not draft free.
 We used heat lamps.